aself101/ideogram-api/README.md

 - Fixed --examples flag behavior to display properly
 - Added npm script shortcuts for all helper commands
 - Updated documentation with all 62 style presets
+- Enhanced README with comprehensive examples and troubleshooting

 ### v1.0.0